Au cœur du stade (video)

-Au cœur du stade (English: "in the heart of the stadium") is the fifth home video by Canadian singer Celine Dion, released on 30 August 1999.
-This 90-minute concert was recorded live in June 1999 at the Stade de France in Paris, France, during the Let's Talk About Love World Tour.
-During these two sold-out performances Dion sang in front of over 90,000 spectators at a single show for a total of over 180,000 in only two nights.
-The home video was certified Diamond in France.
+Au cœur du stade (lit.
+'In the heart of the stadium') is the fifth home video by Canadian singer Celine Dion, released on 30 August 1999 by Columbia Records.
+The 90‑minute concert was filmed in June 1999 at the Stade de France in Paris during the Let's Talk About Love World Tour.
+Dion performed two consecutive sold‑out shows, each attended by more than 90,000 spectators, bringing the combined audience to over 180,000.
+The release was certified diamond in France.